kraflab/dsda-r/README.md

 Add edit / delete visibility toggles for admins
 Add tag functionality to demo forms
 Add dynamic player fields to demo forms
-Category field in demo form should be a dropdown

 ## Contributors
 Full stack: Kraflab